Mid-contract price rises: How they work

 How much are prices increasing by?

-Certain providers take the Consumer Price Index (CPI) value at different times, which can cause variations in how much prices increase by.
-In addition, when the price rise comes into effect is also sometimes implemented at different times, although most often around April.
+In terms of the old inflation-based method, providers sometimes use the Consumer Price Index (CPI) value from different months, which causes variations in how much prices increase by.
+In addition, when the price rise comes into effect is also sometimes implemented at different times, although it's most often around April.

 Can I leave my contract if prices are raised?